 Despite doubling the time I spent studying, seventh grade brought virtually the same results, aside from a humiliating but still respectable 2nd place finish at the district bee.
 I made it to Washington again and improved to 39th place, but still was eliminated in the same round as I had been the previous year.

 For my final year, I transferred to a different school, one that didn’t have a spelling program.
 So I started one.
 I also redoubled my studying efforts.
-The Colorado/Wyoming bee was incredibly difficult, and the second place-finisher really fought me, making sure that I would earn my trip back to Washington that year.
+The state bee pounded me, and the runner up really ensured that I would earn my trip back to Washington that year.
 Boy, did I…but the two of us battled back and forth for nearly an hour until I won.

 Even after I left the bee staff, I still enjoyed watching the competition each year.
 I would test myself against the barrage of words that other spellers had to negotiate, and enjoyed the thrill of seeing spellers get words right, while commiserating with those who missed.

 The bee is a big part of my life, and I don’t ever see that changing.
 The English language is just too fascinating, and the excitement of competition had me hooked from the moment I spelled “population” and won my first bee.
-I hope to share that experience with many other students in the future.
+As a spelling coach, I hope to share that experience with many other students in the future.